 Introduction: What is the difference between ITIL and PSA?

-ITIL: IT Infrastructure Library- A comprehensive suite of best practices/standards and an authoritative framework for PSA
+ITIL: IT Infrastructure Library- A comprehensive suite of best practices/standards and an authoritative framework for ITSM

-PSA on the other hand simply refers to ‘How’ you implement all your activities regarding your IT needs within your organisation.
+ITSM on the other hand simply refers to ‘How’ you implement all your activities regarding your IT needs within your organisation.
 These activities, or services as they are often known, can be for a range of issues within your company.
-It is important to remember that PSA is not necessarily just about software tools, it is about the processes and people within your enterprise.
+It is important to remember that ITSM is not necessarily just about software tools, it is about the processes and people within your enterprise.

-PSA is about delivering IT services to internal ‘customers’, such as your Sales, Operations and HR teams for example.
-Software for example is a simply a component of an PSA solution.
-The most well known of PSA’s services are Service Operations issues such as Incident and Request management, and Service Transition issues such as Change Management or Project Management.
+ITSM is about delivering IT services to internal ‘customers’, such as your Sales, Operations and HR teams for example.
+Software for example is a simply a component of an ITSM solution.
+The most well known of ITSM’s services are Service Operations issues such as Incident and Request management, and Service Transition issues such as Change Management or Project Management.
 These services can be implemented under the ITIL framework.

-ITIL is simply the standard PSA framework used by organisations across the globe.
-By adopting the standards and processes enshrined in both PSA and ITIL, organisations are able to reduce their IT costs and establish well-defined, repeatable, and manageable IT processes that contribute to overall business objectives.
+ITIL is simply the standard ITSM framework used by organisations across the globe.
+By adopting the standards and processes enshrined in both ITSM and ITIL, organisations are able to reduce their IT costs and establish well-defined, repeatable, and manageable IT processes that contribute to overall business objectives.